Code-Institute-Submissions/MoeskerDev-ms-project4-baby_NovResub/README.md

 Python
 ## External libraries and frameworks
 Django:
+- Python web framework that makes setting up a project faster and easier.
 Postgres:
+- The relational database used for this project.
 Stripe:
+- To have a secure payment infrastructure.
+Amazon Web Services:
+- To store some static files like the images and the main styling file in the cloud.
+Google Fonts:
+- To use a font that is free and fits the project.
 Font Awesome:
+- To use the free icons that they provide.
 jQuery:
-To support features and functions
+- To support features and functions.
 Git:
-Used for version control by utilizing Gitpod terminal to commit to Git and Push to GitHub.
+- Used for version control by utilizing Gitpod terminal to commit to Git and Push to GitHub.
 GitHub:
-To document and store the development process.
+- To document and store the development process.
 Heroku:
-Used to deploy this full stack web application to a Cloud platform.
+- Used to deploy this full stack web application to a cloud platform.
 Balsamiq:
-During the design process, the wireframes were created by Balsamiq.
+- During the design process, the wireframes were created by Balsamiq.
+Something else:
+- To create the relational database schema.
 ----
 # Testing
 ## Validators